-As we prepare to launch our new Yoga for Writers course PWA director Susy Marriott talks to course David Holzer about how the course will help writers – both physically and mentally – to work more productively.-> Read more
+As we prepare to launch our new Introduction to Yoga for Writers course, Professional Writing Academy director Susannah Marriott talks to course director David Holzer about how the course will help writers — both physically and mentally — to work more productively.

 Susy Marriott – Hi, I’m Susy Marriott, director of Professional Writing Academy.
-I’m with David Holzer, course director of Yoga for Writers, a new online course from Professional Writing Academy.
+I’m with David Holzer, course director of Introduction to Yoga for Writers, our new online course.

 David Holzer – Hello!